On paper, a fully online business model has enormous advantages. You can target a global market, operate 24/7, and have more control over the data.

 Digital onboarding enables you to serve your customers better, while simultaneously preventing fraud and fulfilling any legal obligations you might have.
 Read our section on the benefits of digital onboarding above for more.

 Onboarding in fintech involves signing a new user up for the service as well as verifying their identity according to local KYC and AML legislation.
-Fintechs do what banks do, but better.
-As they too handle consumers’ money and can be abused for illegal activity, such as money laundering and terrorism financing, authorities expect fintechs to conduct identity verification at the onboarding stage.
+Fintechs do what traditional financial institutions, albeit with a much more user-centric approach.
+As fintech companies do handle consumers’ money and can be abused for illegal activity, such as money laundering and terrorism financing, authorities expect them to conduct identity verification at the onboarding stage.

 Advanced fingerprinting and footprinting can improve your digital onboarding and add more value to it.
 At SEON, we examine each customer’s digital footprint to give you unprecedented insight into their intentions and help you assess whether they can be trusted.
 This means you can both prevent more cases of fraud and reduce your identity verification costs, as untrustworthy customers can be stopped from proceeding to the official KYC step.